Author: Kevin George

 “By lovingkindness and truth iniquity is atoned for, And by the fear of the LORD one keeps away from evil.”
 Proverbs 16:6 NASB

-In Hebrew thinking, atonement is the reparation and restoration of a relationship; it is not a payment to purchase forgiveness.
+In Hebraic thinking, atonement is the reparation and restoration of a relationship; it is not a payment to purchase forgiveness.
 If restitution can be made, then it may or may not be a part of atonement, but restitution is not the primary point.
+Retribution is not atonement either.
 The primary point of atonement is to repair and restore a relationship, involving whatever elements are appropriate given a particular situation.
 Proverbs 16:6 lays out this principle.
-Lovingkindness and truth in a relationship require humility, restoration, honesty, and a desire to become of the same mind, at-one-ment.
-Both love and fear of Yahweh are valuable in keeping us away from ever committing an iniquity to begin with, thus keeping us atoned, or of the same mind.
+Lovingkindness and truth in a relationship require humility, restoration, honesty, and a desire to become of the same mind, “at-one-ment”.
+Both love and fear of Yahweh are valuable in preventing us from ever committing an iniquity to begin with, thus keeping us atoned, or of the same mind.

 Atonement in the Old Testament